ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent_2026.md

 ### Course

-Teams will traverse approximately **150 km**, on an unmarked course, orienting themselves with map and compass.
-The course is designed to challenge experienced teams, while offering new teams the opportunity to experience a longer race format.
-As such, several checkpoints will be optional so that each team can choose a level of difficulty to meet their objectives.
-We expect a minority of teams to collect all the checkpoints.
-The route will remain secret until the day before the race.
+Teams will cover approximately 150 km on an unmarked course, navigating with maps and compass.
+The course is designed to challenge experienced teams while offering new teams the chance to experience a longer race format.
+Optional checkpoints will be included so that each team can choose a level of difficulty matching their goals.
+We expect that only a minority of teams will collect all the checkpoints.
+The course remains secret until the day before the race.

 ### Duration